Governor’s School for Medicine and the Health Sciences

 Students selected for the program spend a total of four weeks at VCU discovering the newly emerging fields and advancements that will revolutionize health care in the 21st century.
 This highly motivated group of students is carefully chosen through a rigorous application process.
 Once students are accepted from their districts, their applications proceed to the state level.

-If you or your child is interested in learning how to apply for the governor’s school program, please contact your school counselor and/or visit the Virginia Department of Education website.
+If you or your child is interested in learning how to apply for this Governor’s School program, please contact your school counselor and/or visit the Virginia Department of Education website.